 [Section 28 amended by No. 51 of 2010 s.
 22.]

-29. Court to which an application can be made
+29. Court to which application can be made

 (1) In the case of a disqualification imposed by the Supreme Court or the District Court an application is to be made to the court by which the disqualification was imposed.